ann-ulu/Analyze-the-History-of-Nobel-Prize-winners-using-Python/README.md

 # Analyze-the-History-of-Nobel-Prize-winners-using-Python🏆
-Welcome to Visualizing the History of Nobel Prize Winners project!
+Welcome to visualizing the History of Nobel Prize Winners project!
 This project dives into the rich history of Nobel Prize laureates from 1901 to the present, exploring trends, demographics, and notable insights using Python.

 ### 📚 Project Overview
 Project objectives include: